andresbrocco/andresbrocco.github.io-source/content/home/experience.md

   location = "Campinas, SP, Brazil" date_start = "2013-03-01"
   date_end = "2017-12-01"
-  description = """The 40-member team designed and builded a "\textit{mini-Formula 1}" car that have won the Brazilian competition and participated in 2 international competitions in the USA, presenting the project to honorable names from the automotive industry."""
+  description = """Led a 40-member team to design and build a mini-Formula 1 car that have won the Brazilian competition and participated in 2 international competitions in the USA, presenting the project to honorable names from the automotive industry."""

 [[experience]]
   title = "Mechatronics Intern (R&D Team)"